-(11) Is the proposed action related to other actions with interdually insignificant, but cumulatively significant impacts?
+(11) Is the proposed action related to other actions with individually insignificant, but cumulatively significant impacts?

-The proposed action, together with past and future actions, is not expected to result in significant cumulative impacts on the biological and physical components of the environment or on human communities (See Cumulative Effects Summary in Section 6.0.)
+The proposed action, together with past and future actions, is not expected to result in significant cumulative impacts on the biological and physical components of the environment or on human communities (See Cumulative Effects Summary in Section 6.02)

-(12) Is the proposed action likely to gaversely affect districts, sites, highways, structures, or objects listed in or eligible for listing united tational Register of Historic Places or may cause loss or destruction of significant scientific, cultural or historical resources?
+(12) Is the proposed action likely to adversely affect districts, sites, highways, structures, or objects listed in or eligible for listing in the National Register of Historic Places or may cause loss or destruction of significant scientific, cultural or historical sesources?

-The small-mesh multispecies fishery is not known to be take place if any areas that might affect districts, sites, highways, structures, or objects listed in or chigble for listing in the National Register of Historic Places or cause the loss or destruction of significant scientific, cultural or historical resources.
+The small-mesh multispecies fishery is not known to be take place in any areas that might affect districts, sites, highwars, structures, or objects listed in or chable for listing in the National Register of Historic Places or cause the loss or destruction of significant scientific, cultural or historical resources.
 Therefore, this action is not expected to affect any of these areas.

-(13) Can the proposed action reasonably be expected to result in the introduction or spread of a non-indigenous species
+(13) Can the proposed action reasonably be expected to result in the introduction or spread of a non-indigenous species?

-There is no evidence or indication that the small-mesh multispecies fishery has ever resulted in the introduction of spread of non-indigenous species.
-The proposed action is not expected to significantly alter ishing methods or activities in a way that would be expected to result in the introduction or spread of a non-indigenous species.
+There is no evidence or indication that the small-mesh multispecies fishery has ever resulted in the introduction or spread of non-indigenous species.
+The proposed action is not expected to significantly alter the introduction or spread of a non-indigenous species.

-(14) Is the proposed action tikely to establish a precedent for future actions with significant effects or represents a decision in principle about a future consideration?
+(14) Is the proposed action likely to establish a precedent for future actions with significant effects or represents a decision in principle about a future consideration?